fvutils/mkdv/doc/Variables.md

 These variables are used inside the Makefile system.

+- MKDV_BUILD_DEPS -- Dependencies for the build target
-- MKDV_RUN_DEPS -- Dependencies that must be in place to run
+- MKDV_RUN_DEPS   -- Dependencies for the run target

 - MKDV_TOOL     -- Primary tool to be run
 - MKDV_PLUGINS  -- Plug-ins to be used in addition to the primary tool